tale-toul/Harbor/terraform/Readme.md

 ```

 The nat.tf file contains a datasource definition for the remote state of the VPC
-element, then the definitions for the elastic IP and the NAT gateway itself.
+element so the subnet and vpc ids are available from here, then the definitions for the
+elastic IP and the NAT gateway itself.

 ### EC2 instances